 Practice.
 Effective communication requires practice, just like playing tennis, reading music or programming a computer.
 You won’t be perfect when you first start practicing, but everyone has to start somewhere.

-Actually, we don’t need only practice.
 It also helps to obtain some up-front knowledge of the topic.
-Something to “seed” our practice, so to speak.
-Two great starting points are the books Crucial Conversations, which I see as a manual for Advocacy and Inquiry, and Discussing the Undiscussable, which is a beginner’s guide to Argyris’s work.
+Something to “seed” our practice.
+Two great starting points are the books Crucial Conversations, which I see as a manual for Mutual Learning, and Discussing the Undiscussable which is a beginner’s guide to Argyris’s work.
 [If you buy the latter book from Amazon, be sure to order the hard copy rather than the e-book, because only the hard copy comes with the DVD showing example conversations]

 Finally, I hope to post more on this topic myself over the coming months.
 So stay tuned… In the meantime, please leave questions, comments, and links to additional resources below.